 This topic will not be described in detail.
-Additionally, some of the involved routines are currently under deep rewriting.

-It is recommended to check the occurrences of use of YRSURF in the sugrid.. or iogrid.. named routines and their callees.
+It is recommended to check the occurrences of use of YDSURF in the sugrid.. or iogrid.. named routines and their callees.

 4 Add a new surface variable: additional features when postprocessing it.